-In Predators and Prey, a thrilling partnership with the San Juan Mountain Association, campers will explore the fascinating dynamics of predator-prey relationships in ecosystems around the world.
+In Wild Ways, a thrilling partnership with the San Juan Mountain Association, campers will explore the fascinating dynamics of predator-prey relationships in ecosystems around the world.
 Throughout the week, students will uncover the incredible adaptations that help predators hunt and allow prey to evade capture.
-Through hands-on activities, students will investigate food chains, food webs, and the critical roles these interactions play in nature.
-Highlights include exciting hunting and camouflage games and a special visit to the Wolfwood Refuge near Durango, where campers will get an up-close look at wolves and other predators, learning about their importance in maintaining ecological balance.
+Highlights include exciting hunting and camouflage games and a special visit to the Wolfwood Refuge near Durango, where campers will get an up-close look at wolves and other predators.
+Throughout the week, students will participate in hands-on activities to investigate food chains, food webs, and the critical roles these interactions play in nature.
 This immersive experience provides campers with a rare opportunity to meet some of the region’s most awe-inspiring predators.
 With a perfect blend of adventure, education, and wildlife encounters, Predators and Prey fosters a love for the natural world and a deeper understanding of its delicate balance.

 Please click here to read our overnight policy.